ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 In addition to your list of needed policies, make a list of segments for your organization.
 Every user in your organization should belong to a segment, and no user should belong to two or more segments.
 Each segment can have only one information barrier policy applied.
 You will most likely have some segments that are not included in information barrier policies.
 As a best practice, plan to define segments for all users anyway.

-Referring to our example of Contoso with five departments, our plan includes one policy that will be applied to the Sales and Marketing departments, and another policy that will be applied to Research.
-Notice that in this example, no policies will be defined to limit HR or Manufacturing.
-However, the HR and Manufacturing segments will be defined anyway.
-In this case, Contoso is using the Department attribute in Azure Active Directory.

 Determine which attributes in your organization's directory data you'll use to define segments.
 Consider using *Department* or *MemberOf*, assuming you have values in those attributes for all users.
 To see a list of supported attributes, refer to [Attributes for information barrier policies (Preview)](information-barriers-attributes.md).

 > [!IMPORTANT]